qcappart/hybrid-cp-rl-solver/README.md

 ## Current implemented problems

-At the moment, only the TSPTW problem is present in this repository.
-However, we also have the TSP, the 0/1 Knapsack problem, and a nonlinear portfolio optimization problem available, but in non-cleaned code.
-If there is demand for these problems, I will clean the code and add them in this repository.
-Feel free to open an issue for that.
+At the moment, only the travelling salesman problem with time windows and the 4-moments portfolio optimization are present in this repository.
+However, we also have the TSP, and the 0-1 Knapsack problem available.
+If there is demand for these problems, I will add them in this repository.
+Feel free to open an issue for that or if you want to add another problem.

 ## Cite